 As regional fears of Iraq have eased and sympathy for the Iraqi people has grown, the United States has had difficulty persuading regional governments to enforce the sanctions regime.
-Common estimates are that Iraq earns up to \$2.5 billion in illicit oil export revenues, including receipts from the surcharges discussed above.
-Improving sanctions enforcement by Iraq's neighbors is key to the U.S. targeted sanctions proposals, although this part of the U.S. plan has run into significant resistance in the region.
+A General Accounting Office report issued in May 2002 estimated that Iraq earned about \$2.2 billion in illicit revenues in 2001 - \$1.5 billion in illicit exports and \$700 million in surcharges.
+Improving sanctions enforcement by Iraq's neighbors was dropped from the U.S. targeted-sanctions proposals adopted in Resolution 1409 because of significant regional resistance.
 See CRS Report RL30472, Iraq: Oil-for-Food Program.

 Jordan.
-Since 1992, despite Jordan's economic linkages with Iraq and its advocacy of easing sanctions, the United States has considered Jordan's compliance with the U.N. sanctions regime on Iraq satisfactory.
+Since 1992, despite Jordan's economic linkages with Iraq and its vocal stand against a U.S. attack on Iraq, the United States has considered Jordan's compliance with the U.N. sanctions regime on Iraq satisfactory.
 In October 2000, Jordan dismissed Lloyd's International from its role as inspector of goods bound for Iraq and arriving in Jordan at the port of Aqaba, a role enshrined in an agreement between Jordan and the United States in 1993.
 Recognizing Jordan's economic need, the Sanctions Committee "takes note of" Jordan's purchases of discounted Iraqi oil and oil products, which is exchanged for Jordanian goods (approved under the oil-for-food program) and write-downs in Iraqi debt to Jordan.
 This relationship was renewed in November 2001 at a level of about \$500 million for the year, which translates into about 100,000 barrels per day of Iraqi oil exports to Jordan.

 Every year since FY1994, foreign aid appropriations laws (P.L.
 103-87, P.L.
 103-306, P.L.
 104-107, P.L.
 104-208, P.L.
 105-118, P.L.
 105-277, P.L.
-106-113, and P.L.
-106-429), have denied U.S. aid to any country that does not comply with the sanctions against Iraq, though these laws do not mention Jordan specifically.
-The Administration has routinely waived sanctions in order to provide aid to Jordan, which is a key U.S. ally in the Middle East peace process; Congress has not objected to that waiver.
-Secretary of State Powell has pressed Jordan not to proceed with a planned "free trade agreement" with Iraq that, some fear, could increase the flow of dual use goods to Iraq.
-It should be noted that virtually all trade with Iraq is, in practice, duty free.
+106-113, P.L.
+106-429, and P.L.
+107-115), have denied U.S. aid to any country that does not comply with the sanctions against Iraq, though these laws do not mention Jordan specifically.
+The Administration has routinely waived sanctions in order to provide aid to Jordan, which is a key U.S. ally in the Middle East peace process.
 (See CRS Issue Brief IB93085, Jordan: U.S. Relations and Bilateral Issues).
 In December 2001, Jordan approved a project to build an oil pipeline from Iraq to Jordan, to be operational by 2005.

 Turkey.
-Turkey estimates that it has lost \$35 billion as a result of the sanctions.
+Turkey, also generally opposed to a U.S. attack on Iraq, estimates that it has lost \$35 billion as a result of the sanctions.
 The Turkish government now regulates and taxes the illicit importation of about \$400 million per year in Iraqi energy products by Turkish truck drivers returning from Iraq.
 That truck traffic resumed in January 2002 at a low level after a 4-month shut down by Iraq - an Iraqi effort to punish the Kurds who earn customs revenue from the trade.
 U.S. sanctions against Turkey for this trade have been waived each year.
-In April 2000, Iraq and Turkey neared agreement to increase bilateral trade to about \$2.5 billion per year, roughly pre-war levels.
+In April 2000, Iraq and Turkey agreed to increase bilateral trade to about \$2.5 billion per year, roughly pre-war levels.
 Turkey returned an Ambassador to Iraq in January 2001.